ErillLab/ViPhy/README.md

 - "user_email": Email that will be used to identify the user in NCBI
 - "analysis_type": Can be "nucleotide" or "protein"
 - "input_folder": Folder where you can find the fasta or genbank files that the program will read
-- "working_folder": Path for the directory in which all the other files are located.
+- "working_folder": Path for the directory in which all the other files are located
 - "output_folder": Folder in which the outgoing files will be located.
 - "genome_accessions": List of lists that contains the identifier of the files you want to download from Genbank database.
 - "e_value": Number of expected hits of similar score that could be found just by chance
 - "distance_function": Type of function that will be used to calculate the distance between two sequences.
-It should be "d0", "d4" or "d6".
+It should be "d0", "d4" or "d6"
 - "replicates": Number of bootstrap samples
+- "majority_or_support_tree": Way to calculate a consensus tree.
+It can be "majority", "support" or "both"
+- "cutoff": Threshold used when "majority" consensus tree is selected.
+It should be a number between 0 and 1.
+- "get_original_newick_tree": Indicates using a boolean if you want to get the original newick tree
+- "get_original_distance_matrix": Indicates using a boolean if you want to get the original distance matrix in phylip format
+- "get_bootstrap_distance_matrix": Indicates using a boolean if you want to get each one of the possible distance matrix for each bootstrap sample

 ## Other files